Categories: ASD and DD, Adult-focused; ASD and DD, Child-focused

 Laura Noland, M.Ed., BCBA, is the Director of Community Engagement and Development at The Bay School, a May Center School for Autism and Developmental Disabilities in Santa Cruz, Calif.
 She can be contacted at firstname.lastname@example.org.

-The Bay School is one of May Institute's four special education schools, three in Massachusetts and one in California, for students with autism spectrum disorder (ASD) and other special needs.
+The Bay School is one of May Institute's five special education schools, four in Massachusetts and one in California, for students with autism spectrum disorder (ASD) and other special needs.